 "And you're not fooling anyone," she countered, pursing her lips.
 "Just being nosy."

 Despite her scold, she stepped forward, peering from the door's corner.
-Sifting through the well house's darkness, they found Kagome poking an angry finger into a man's armored chest.
-He was a stranger – tall, scowling and covered in fur.
-Against the well stood a pair as armored as he, leaning on its wooden lip with lazy confidence starting to stiffen.
-Her displeasure had obviously been previously witnessed, but the fact it wasn't abating was causing alarm.
-One of the youkai had her backpack slung over an arm.
+Sifting through the well-house's darkness, she found Kagome poking an angry finger into a man's armored chest.
+He was a stranger – tall, scowling and covered in fur – and accompanied by a pair as armored as he.
+The duo leaned on the well's wooden lip in lazy confidence that was starting to stiffen at Kagome's continued displeasure.
+One of them had her backpack slung over a shoulder and straightened, unable to maintain his ease.

 The Higurashis went unnoticed.
 Their trio of visitors, far from human, would have sensed intrusion, if not for Kagome.
 Her scent and volume filled the air, rising throughout the musty room like a looming wave about to sweep the coast.
 She held all attention.

-"You're not listening Nee-san," the demon holding her backpack raised hands for calm, the multi-buckled, yellow convenience looking foreign beside his dated breastplate – one of many stark signs he didn't belong to this time.
-Pointed ears, twitching nose and a nearly-quelled predatory glint in his eyes marked him far more.
-Her bag hung forgotten from his shoulder, pressing into a mantle of thick fur.
+"You're not listening Nee-san," the youkai holding her backpack raised hands for calm, the multi-buckled, yellow convenience looking foreign beside his dated breastplate – one of many stark signs he didn't belong to this time.
+Pointed ears, twitching nose, and a nearly-quelled predatory glint in his eyes marked him far more.
+Her bag hung forgotten against him, pressing into a mantle of thick fur.
 "It's dangerous to carry the shikon-no-tama by yourself."

 "We were just worried," the other chimed in.

-Souta squinted into the dim, desperately curious.
-The youkai holding her glare was intimidating and otherworldly.
-He looked even madder than she, eyes hard and claws curved for a fight.
+Souta squinted into the dim beside his mother, desperately curious.
+The towering youkai holding her glare was intimidating and otherworldly.
+He looked even angrier than she did – eyes hard and claws curled for a fight.

 His sister seemed oblivious.
 "It doesn't explain why you're here," her finger jabbed for an answer.
 "How did you cross the barrier Kouga?"